SecKatie/ha-wyzeapi/README.md

 * Control Wyze Bulbs as lights through HA
 * Control Wyze Switches as switches through HA
-* View Wyze Sensors as binary_sensor throught HA
+* View Wyze Sensors as binary_sensor through HA
+* View Wyze Lock Status and Door Status as lock through HA
+	* Note: Currently you can only view the lock status or door status.
+Lock and Unlock does not work!

 ### Potential Downsides